nikhil269/face_smile_detection_usingML/README.md

-# mlkit
+# MLKit

-A new Flutter project.
+All About detect face and face smile using google mlkit and flutter .

 ## Getting Started